 - Wind This is a big one.
 Flying IFR in a crosswind affects everything you do, and you need to be aware of it or your navigation will suffer. - Flying without the autopilot George tries his best, but he's not completely trustworthy.
 You have to be prepared to go it alone. - DG precession The directional gyro in the c172p is not perfect.
-Over time, the values it gives you are less and less reliable - it precesses.
-It needs to be periodically calibrated against the compass (using the OBS knob on the DG to adjust it).
+Over time, the values it gives you are less and less reliable it precesses.
+It needs to be periodically calibrated against the compass (using the OBS knob on the DG to adjust it). - IFR charts We used sectionals, which are really intended for VFR flight.
+There are a whole set of charts devoted exclusively to IFR flight.

-&lt;sup>20Remembering, of course, to disengage the autopilot.
+&lt;sup>21Remembering, of course, to disengage the autopilot.